Which of the following organelles is found only in plant cells? | Channels for Pearson+

 1

-Identify the organelles listed in the problem: Ribosomes, Nucleus, Chloroplasts, and Mitochondria.
+Begin by identifying the unique features of plant cells compared to animal cells.
+Plant cells have certain organelles that are not found in animal cells.

-Understand the function and presence of each organelle in different types of cells.
-Ribosomes are responsible for protein synthesis and are found in both plant and animal cells.
+Understand the function of each organelle listed in the options: Mitochondria, Nucleus, Ribosome, and Chloroplast.

-Note that mitochondria are the powerhouses of the cell, generating ATP through cellular respiration, and are found in both plant and animal cells.
+The Nucleus is the control center of the cell, containing genetic material, and is present in both plant and animal cells.

-Chloroplasts are the organelles responsible for photosynthesis, converting light energy into chemical energy, and are found only in plant cells and some algae.
+Ribosomes are the site of protein synthesis and are found in all types of cells, including plant and animal cells.
+Chloroplasts, however, are unique to plant cells and are responsible for photosynthesis, converting light energy into chemical energy.

 Watch next